kaurao/opnmfR/README.md

 `sudo apt-get install opencl-headers ocl-icd-opencl-dev`

-Get the corect `.deb` from here https://developer.nvidia.com/cuda-downloads and follow the associated instructions.
+Get the correct `.deb` from https://developer.nvidia.com/cuda-downloads and follow the associated instructions.

 Run `sudo R` and then `install.packages('gpuR')`